markajeena/U-PICK/README.md

 # U-PICK
-This is a Repository for THUNDER FORCE that have been working on a Android Project App for Software Engineering Class.
+THUNDER FORCE:
+Jesus Garcia
+Mark Ajina
+Ricardo Carillo
+Andre Obispo
+Frida V.

+This Repository is about an app that chooses a location of a resturaunt/fast food place for your indescive booty cheeks.